| tadyatha om gate gate paragate parasamgate bodhi svaha |

-Ethics = "ethos ""the customs of a settled people".
+Ethics = ethos the folkways, ancient customs, and established cultural norms of a settled people.
 Ethics are governed by Chandra, the matriarchal culture; ethics are customs = customary distinctions between 'right' (permitted) and 'wrong' (not permitted) behaviors within the settlement.
 People who disregard the ethical customs of a settlement will find themselves barred from the settlement

 (even following Cicero's etymology,"twice read" or"twice lead" it's still a two-pronged approach - thoughts + actions - to one single goal .)